-Zooms magnify a selected region of a trace by altering the horizontal and/or vertical scale relative to the source trace.
+Zooms magnify a selected region of a trace by altering the horizontal scale relative to the source trace.
 They may be created in several ways, using either the front panel or the touch screen.

 The current settings for each zoom trace can be seen on the Zn dialogs.